 Omega 6 is found in fruit, some vegetables, cereal grains, and meat.
 The more processed a meat is, the more Omega 6 it contains (due to what the animal was fed during its lifespan on an industrial farm).
 Omega 6 is found is very high amounts in processed seed oil: sunflower, cottonseed, safflower, corn.
 As you probably know, these are all but ubiquitous in the Standard American Diet (SAD).
 Omega 6s are also found in processed salad dressings, crackers and scads of restaurant dishes.

-Omega 3 is what we want more of, and can be broken down into three other sub-nutrients you might hear a lot about: ALA, DHA, EPA.
+Omega 3 is what we want more of, and can be broken down into three other sub-nutrients you might hear a lot about: ALA, DHA, EPA (go to Eiyo Nutrition for more details).
 Omega 3s are found in foods like flax seeds, fish and fish oils, and the meat and fats of ruminant animals (meaning: animals that are meant to eat grass and DO eat grass).

 If you’re going to increase your Omega 3 intake (and nearly everyone should), get most of them from fish, fish oil, and grass-fed meats (this includes butter from grass-fed cows).
 Flax oil is less beneficial.